kalisio/krawler/docs/reference/hooks.md

 ### basicAuth(options)

-Add headers to HTTP requests for basic authorization, hook options are the following:
+Add header to HTTP requests for basic authorization, hook options are the following:
 * **type**: type of authorization used as the key in the header, defaults to `Authorization` but could be changed to `Proxy-Authorization` for instance
 * **optionsPath**: the property path to the request options that contains the authorization options, defaults to `options`